Skip to main content

 Where This Fits Nationally

-Wisconsin and Colorado join more than 25 states that have enacted or are actively pursuing 120-credit CPA licensure alternatives.
+Wisconsin and Colorado joined the more than 25 states that, as of spring 2026, had enacted or were actively pursuing 120-credit CPA licensure alternatives.
 The pace has picked up considerably since AICPA and NASBA formally endorsed the 120-hour model in the Uniform Accountancy Act in May 2025.
-Mississippi signed HB 1137 on March 17, creating its own 120-credit pathway effective July 1, 2026.
+Mississippi signed HB 1137 on March 13, creating its own 120-credit pathway effective July 1, 2026.
 Massachusetts passed S.2946 through its Senate 37-0 in February and is now waiting on the House.
 Industry observers expect 40 or more states to have a 120-credit option before the end of 2026.
 For the full state-by-state breakdown, see our 120-credit pathway tracker or the interactive pathway map.

 What Candidates Should Do Now

 Wisconsin candidates can apply under the new pathway immediately.
 If you have a bachelor's degree with an accounting concentration, two years of experience, and have passed the CPA exam, contact the Wisconsin Accounting Examining Board at (608) 266-2112.
-Colorado candidates will need to wait for the governor's signature and the January 1, 2027 effective date before applying under the new pathways.
+Colorado candidates will need to wait for the January 1, 2027 effective date before applying under the new pathways now that Governor Polis has signed the bill into law.
 For candidates in either state who are still deciding on a CPA review course, the reduced credit requirement may free up time and budget that would have gone toward additional coursework.
 We've updated our Wisconsin and Colorado CPA requirements pages with the full pathway details.